Sean-Kurian/OnlyLs/README.md

 # OnlyLs
 Lobby checker for League of Legends, useful for de-anonymizing names in champion select.

-To use, download and run the executable file from release v1.0.0 - nothing else required.
+To use, download and run the executable file from release v1.0.0 (please make sure the League client is running) - nothing else required.

 Sample images: